regb/scala-game-library/README.md

 SGL has been used so far to produce mobile-friendly games, usually cross-published to Android, iOS, and the web.
-That said it could be used to make more classic indie title for Steam, it just hasn't been done yet.
+That said it could be used to make more classic indie titles for Steam, it just hasn't been done yet.

 The most ambitious game created with SGL is the cross-platform commercial game [Fish Escape](https://www.limetalesgames.com/press/fish-escape.html), available